French Directory: Rise of the royalists and coup d'état (1797)

 On 4 September 1797, with the army in place, the Coup d'état of 18 Fructidor, Year V was set in motion.
 General Augereau's soldiers arrested Pichegru, Barthélemy, and the leading royalist deputies of the Councils.
 The next day, the Directory annulled the elections of about two hundred deputies in 53 departments.
 Sixty-five deputies were deported to Guiana, 42 royalist newspapers were closed, and 65 journalists and editors were deported.
 Carnot and Barthélemy were removed from the Directory.
 Carnot went into exile in Switzerland; he later returned and became, for a time, Bonaparte's minister of war.
-Barthélemy and Pichegru both were sent to exile in French Guiana (penal colony of Cayenne).
+Barthélemy and Pichegru both were sent to exile in French Guiana (Devil's Island).
 In June 1798, they both escaped, and went first to the United States and then to England.
 During the Consulate, Pichegru returned secretly to Paris, where he was captured on 28 February 1804.
 He died in prison on 6 April 1804, either strangled or having committed suicide.